Mohit01112/datalens/README.md

 The Groq API key should **never** be written directly inside Python source files.

-Use:
+Use environment variables:

 ```env
 GROQ_API_KEY=your_key
 GROQ_MODEL=openai/gpt-oss-20b
 ```

-And add `.env` to `.gitignore`:
+Add `.env` to `.gitignore`:

 ```gitignore
 .env
 ```

-Never upload your real API key to GitHub.
+**Never upload your real API key to GitHub.**

 ---

 ## ☁️ Deployment

-DataLens can be deployed using platforms such as:
+DataLens can be deployed on platforms that support Python and Streamlit, including:

-* Streamlit Community Cloud
+- Streamlit Community Cloud
-* Docker
+- Docker
-* Google Cloud
+- Google Cloud
-* Other cloud platforms supporting Python/Streamlit applications
+- Other compatible cloud platforms

-For cloud deployment, configure the required environment variables/secrets through the deployment platform rather than committing `.env` to the repository.
+For cloud deployment, configure API keys and other environment variables through the platform's secrets/environment configuration instead of committing `.env` to the repository.

 ---